 How News Coverage Has Changed Since the 9/11 Attacks

 On Sept.
-11, 2001, it didn't matter if you were anchorman Tom Brokaw of NBC News or a rookie reporter at a small town newspaper, you were faced with a crisis you never before experienced or could have imagined.
-The decisions that were made in newsrooms across the country have left a lasting change in how the news media covers stories to this day.
+11, 2001, it didn't matter if you were anchorman Tom Brokaw of NBC News or a rookie reporter at a small-town newspaper, you were faced with a crisis you never before experienced or could have imagined.
+The decisions that were made in newsrooms across the country have made a lasting change in how the news media covers stories to this day.

 The attacks needed no hyperbole, no creative writing to make them appear worse than they already were.
 In the days after the attacks, David Westin, the president of ABC News, ordered that video of the jets hitting the World Trade Center in New York City not be repeated over and over so as not to disturb viewers, especially children.

 That was a landmark decision, considering how many times Americans had been exposed to video of the Space Shuttle Challenger explosion and the assassination of Pres.
 John F. Kennedy.
 Before then, if you had good video, you usually exploited it.
 Today, news organizations are re-examining coverage of violent stories, such as mass shootings.
 Some are deciding that even when a video is available, it is too graphic to put on TV.

 Technology Highlights Personal Stories

 In the years since 9/11, smartphones with video recording capabilities and the ability to immediately upload footage to the internet have become ubiquitous.
 Cell phones can snap photos and record videos and post them online.
 In the rush to get the story on the air, news managers have to decide how to use this form of communication.

 A key question is whether to use only the images that were sent directly to the media outlet or to use whatever you can find on the Internet without regard to privacy or ownership.
 The same is true for posts on Twitter or Facebook, which didn't exist in 2001.
 A media company needs to establish a social media policy about how to use these tools.